mavlink/qgroundcontrol/README.md

 * If you get this error when running qgroundcontrol: /usr/lib/x86_64-linux-gnu/libstdc++.so.6: version 'GLIBCXX_3.4.20' not found.
 You need to either update to the latest gcc, or install the latest libstdc++.6 using: sudo apt-get install libstdc++6.

 ## Additional functionality
 QGroundcontrol has functionality that is dependent on the operating system and libraries installed by the user.
 The following sections describe these features, their dependencies, and how to disable/alter them during the build process.
-These features can be forcibly enabled/disabled by specifying additional values for variables either at the command line when calling `qmake` or in the `user_config.pri`.
-When calling `qmake` additional variables can be set using the syntax `VARIABLE="SPACE_SEPARATED_VALUES"`, which can be repeated for multiple variables.
-For example: `qmake DEFINES="DISABLE_SPEECH"` disables the QUpgrade widget, speech functionality, and sets the MAVLink dialect to sensesoar.
-These values can be more permanently specified by setting them in the `user_config.pri` file in the root directly.
-Create this file as a plain text file and ensure it ends in .pri (not .pri.txt!).

-**NOTE:** Any variables specified at the command line call to `qmake` will override those set in `user_config.pri`.
+These features can be forcibly enabled/disabled by specifying additional values to qmake.

 ### Opal-RT's RT-LAB simulator
 Integration with Opal-RT's RT-LAB simulator can be enabled on Windows by installing RT-LAB 7.2.4.
 This allows vehicles to be simulated in RT-LAB and communicate directly with QGC on the same computer as if the UAS was actually deployed.
 This support is enabled by default once the requisite RT-LAB software is installed.
-Disabling this can be done by adding `DISABLE_RTLAB` to the `DEFINES` variable.
+Disabling this can be done by adding `DEFINES+=DISABLE_RTLAB` to qmake.

-### Speech syntehsis
-QGroundcontrol can notify the controller of information via speech synthesis.
-This requires the `espeak` library on Linux.
-On Mac and Windows support is built in to the OS as of OS X 10.6 (Snow Leopard) and Windows Vista.
-This support is enabled by default on all platforms if the dependencies are met.
-Disabling this functionality can be done by adding `DISABLE_SPEECH` to the `DEFINES` variable.

 ### 3D mouse support
 Connexion's 3D mice are supported through the 3DxWARE driver available on Linux and Windows.
 Download and install the driver from 3DConnexion to enable support.
 This support is enabled by default with driver installation.
-To disable add `DISABLE_3DMOUSE` to the `DEFINES` variable.
+To disable add `DEFINES+=DISABLE_3DMOUSE` to qmake.

 ### XBee support
 QGroundControl can talk to XBee wireless devices using their proprietary protocol directly on Windows and Linux platforms.
 This support is not necessary if you're not using XBee devices or aren't using their proprietary protocol.
 On Windows, the necessary dependencies are included in this repository and no additional steps are required.
 For Linux, change to the `libs/thirdParty/libxbee` folder and run `make;sudo make install` to install libxbee on your system (uninstalling can be done with a `sudo make uninstall`). `qmake` will automatically detect the library on Linux, so no other work is necessary.

-To disable XBee support you may add `DISABLE_XBEE` to the DEFINES argument.
+To disable XBee support you may add `DEFINES+=DISABLE_XBEE` to qmake.